 It is important that College Board receives your applications by the deadline date, as space is limited.
 Testing seats are reserved on a first come first served basis.

-Please be assured that participation in the SAT exam is entirely voluntary.
+Please be assured that participation in the SAT or ACT exams is entirely voluntary.
 Students have been invited to participate because it is expected that they will do better than most people their age and that the test results will be of value to them.
 You should feel very proud of your high achievement whether or not you choose to take part in the testing.
 Keep up the good work and don't hesitate to call if you have questions we haven't answered.

 We look forward to assisting you.
 Contact us at (323) 343-2287 or by e-mail to email@example.com